|

 Memorial to the farmer culture and the Hianzen

-ethnological collection's foundation stone was laid by the former principal Ferenc Dankovics and his wife in the
+collection's foundation stone was laid by the former principal Ferenc Dankovics and his wife

 Contacts in Burgenland